zwallace425/autocuration/README.md

 	python Autocuration.py --query [Influenza FASTA sequence(s)]

+The above command will run the pipeline using MAFFT incorporating iterative refinement with both WSP and consistency scores.
+To run the pipeline using MUSCLE, execute the following command

+	python Autocuration.py --query [Influenza FASTA sequence(s)] --align_alg muscle

-In running that command, the pipeline will output a curation report with designated artifact flags, if any exist.
+In running those commands, the pipeline will output a curation report with designated artifact flags, if any exist.
 Additionally, running the pipeline will automatically update Dr. Macken's 'Table 6', which is a dynamically growing table book keeping all past and present autocuration flag results.
 That original table is found in the 'outputs' folder as Table6_Jan2019Release.txt but gets updated with runs of the pipeline and left in the same folder.

 Along with autocuration, a key component of this pipeline is saving a pre-computed alignment of the inputted query sequence.
-This MAFFT alignment will get saved ONLY IF the sequence had no insertions.
+This alignment from MAFFT or MUSCLE will get saved ONLY IF the sequence had no insertions.
 This pre-computed alignment is saved in 'outputs' as 'ACCESSION_aligned.fasta'.

 ## Profile Alignments, Lookup Table, and Boundary File